 Being the “other woman” in an affair often begins with sparks, chemistry, and the thrill of being desired.
 At first, every glance, every secret text, and every whispered moment feels exhilarating.
-You might believe you’ve found something rare — a bond that defies the ordinary.
+You might believe you’ve found something rare, a bond that defies the ordinary.
 Yet, over time, many women begin to notice something missing.
 You are giving your time, attention, and emotion, but a growing emptiness remains.
 Why?
-Because your needs — emotional, relational, and even physical — are not being fully satisfied.
+This is happening because your emotional and relational needs are not being fully met.
 This feeling is painful and confusing.

 Affairs can create an illusion of intimacy.
 He might say all the right things, making you feel chosen and special.
-You may even believe you are his “true” partner — the one who understands him more deeply than his spouse ever could.
+You may even believe you are his “true” partner.
+The one who understands him more deeply than his spouse ever could.
 For a while, this emotional high feels intoxicating.
 However, the connection often remains unbalanced.
 He may confide in you, but he is not consistently present in everyday life.
 You cannot call him whenever you need support, nor expect him to make space for you during important moments like holidays.
-In truth, you are not fully part of his world — at least, not the way a full partner would be.
+In truth, you are not fully part of his world, not in the way a committed partner would be.

-It is important to get honest about your emotional needs.
+It helps to be honest about your emotional needs.
 You might be longing for consistency, emotional availability, clarity about the relationship, future planning, or the ability to share your love publicly without fear.

 When these needs go unmet, feelings of anxiety, rejection, and deep dissatisfaction often emerge.
-It is crucial to understand this is not your fault.
+It is important to remember this is not your fault.
 You are not too needy, too emotional, or too complicated.
 Instead, you are involved in a relationship where your partner cannot fully show up for you.

-For more on this topic, you might find this resource helpful: Unmet Emotional Needs in Relationships.
+If you would like to explore this further, this resource may offer additional perspective: Unmet Emotional Needs in Relationships.
 It offers insights into how these patterns develop and how to begin shifting them.

 During this time, you may feel yourself shrinking emotionally.
 You adjust your expectations, make excuses for his behavior, and hold on to scraps of affection.
 Despite the pain, letting go feels impossible because it means losing something that once felt special.
-But when you settle for the bare minimum, you risk losing something even more important: your sense of self.
+Over time, settling for the bare minimum can cost you something even more important, your sense of who you are.

 It is natural to focus on what he is or isn’t doing.
 However, part of your healing journey involves looking inward and asking, Why am I settling?
 Consider possible reasons such as:

 There is no judgment here.
 These feelings are real and deeply human.
-Awareness of these patterns is the first essential step toward meaningful change.
+Recognising your unmet emotional affair needs can be the turning point.

 You deserve more than stolen moments and uncertainty.
 You deserve love that is visible, mutual, and safe.
 The right relationship will not ask you to live in the shadows.
 It will not require silencing your needs or make you feel like a secret.
 Nor will it make you feel “too much” for wanting to be truly seen.
 Love should feel like freedom, not a cage made of broken promises.